Bauddhik-Geeks/Hacktoberfest-2021/README.md

 To work on this project from your local machine, you would need:
 - Basic understanding of [Git](https://git-scm.com/) and the [GitHub Workflow](https://guides.github.com/introduction/flow/).
 - Also, experience with web technologies (HTML, CSS, JavaScript) is recommended but not necessary.
- -A Text Editor/Web IDE, and a recent version of any popular web browser.
+ - A Text Editor/Web IDE, and a recent version of any popular web browser.

 ## Installing